Semester Programme Classical Acting – Autumn 2023

 Is this course for me?

-They provide an intensive burst of conservatoire training and take place each autumn and spring, and are carefully designed to deepen your engagement with classical texts and develop your repertoire of practical skills so you can achieve your potential as an actor.
+The course provides an intensive burst of training and takes place each autumn and spring.
+The course is designed to deepen your engagement with classical texts and develop your repertoire of practical skills, so you can achieve your potential as an actor.

 This course is designed with international students in mind and typically suits those from North America as a study abroad programme.
-However, a small number of places are available for those from the UK and EU.
+However, a small number of places are available for those from the UK.
 Apply online to avoid disappointment or you can email us on [email protected] to check availability.

 You will need some experience of acting, so you will need to detail that on your application.